nudge-io/nphardhash/README.md

 ## TODO
-- Possibly add version encoding bytes to the resulting digest so that the pointCount used to generate the hash can be retained and we can update the algorithm as while retaining backwards compatibility.
+- Possibly add version encoding bytes to the resulting digest so that the pointCount used to generate the hash can be retained and we can update the algorithm while retaining backwards compatibility.